European-XFEL/howToMiddlelayer/source/chap2/blocking_calls.rst

     # Do a blocking sleep for a second
     background(sleep, 1)

+This will create a thread which will be safely added to the event loop.
+Note that if you were to place the `sleep` function with brackets, then `background` would wait for its result and attempt to execute that.

 NB. outside of this example, `asyncio.sleep` should be used.

 Note that `background` does not support keyworded arguments.
 As such, all